archipel-network/archipel-core/doc/contacts_data_format.md

 # µD3TN Contacts Data Format

-Via bundles to the `<uD3TN_EID>/config` endpoint, connected nodes as well as upcoming contacts with them can be configured.
+Configuration can be performed via bundles to the `<uD3TN_EID>/config` endpoint.
+Using this mechanism, connected nodes as well as upcoming contacts to them can be configured.

+**Note:** By default, the configuration endpoint drops bundles received from external DTN nodes, i.e., configuration can only be performed from an application attached via AAP.
+To allow remote configuration, compile with `make REMOTE_CONFIGURATION=True`.

 ## Description